-Overall, it appears that modern detectors are capable of handling videos of the complexity provided by the 300VW dataset.
+300 VW dataset.
 This supports the most commonly proposed deformable face tracking methodology that couples a detector with a landmark localisation algorithm.
 More interestingly, it appears that modern model free trackers are also highly capable of tracking videos that contain variations in pose, expression and illumination.
-This is particularly evident in the videos of Category 2 where the model free trackers perform the best.
-The performance on the videos of Category 2 is likely due to the decreased amount of pose variation in comparison to the other two categories.
+This is particularly evident in the videos of category 2 where the model free trackers perform the best.
+The performance on the videos of category 2 is likely due to the decreased amount of pose variation in comparison to the other two categories.
 Category 2 contains many illumination variations which model free trackers appear invariant to.
-Our work also supports the most recent model free tracking benchmarks (Kristan et al (2015) and Wu et al (2015)) which have demonstrated that DCF-based trackers are currently the most competitive.
-However, the performance of the trackers does deteriorate significantly in Category 3 which supports the categorisation of these videos in the 300VW as the most difficult category.
-The difficulty in the videos of Category 3 largely stems from the amount of pose variation present, which both detectors and model free trackers struggle with.
+Our work also supports the most recent model free tracking benchmarks (Kristan et al. 2015 and Wu et al. 2015) which have demonstrated that DCF-based trackers are currently the most competitive along with the deep neural network approaches.
+However, the performance of the trackers does deteriorate significantly in category 3 which supports the categorisation of these videos in the 300 VW as the most difficult category.
+The difficulty in the videos of category 3 largely stems from the amount of pose variation present, which both detectors and model free trackers struggle with.